 Additive/Variant Analysis: This comment is additive.
 When writing a scholarly manuscript that will be read and referenced by individuals, especially those affiliated with academics, the contents should be held to a certain standard.
 One way to ensure this standard is prevalent would be to have other qualified individuals review and comment on the material.

 Contextualization: The peer-to-peer review process is essential to maintaining a certain standard regarding scholarly posted/shared/promoted content.
-Creating and constantly adhering to the spirit and framework that supports effective academia hinges on the implementation along with the consistent monitoring of rules and regulations to ensure researchers/readers the product has been adequately vetted, therefore giving it the seal of credibility.
+Creating and constantly adhering to the spirit and framework that supports effective academia hinges on the implementation and the consistent monitoring of rules and regulations to ensure researchers/readers the product has been adequately vetted, giving it the seal of credibility.

 Source 9: Seals, D. (2023).
 Perspective ponderings on peer review: Part 2.
 Manuscript critiques.